 - Globally install GSKit on each server by activating the instance.
-The required installation files are available in the gskit_install subdirectory of the IBM Spectrum Protect Snapshot instance directory. - 2.
+The required installation files are available in the gskit\install subdirectory of the IBM Spectrum Protect Snapshot instance directory. - 2.
 Manually copy the fcmselfcert.arm file to the backup and cloning servers.
-The manually copied certificate is imported automatically when the setup script is run on the backup or cloning servers. - To install or reinstall GSKit separately, enter the command, ./setup_orasap.sh -a install_gskit -d <instance directory>
+The manually copied certificate is imported automatically when you run the Configuration Wizard on the backup or cloning servers.

+To install or reinstall GSKit separately, enter the command, ./setup\ora.sh -a install\gskit -d <instance directory>

 Alternatively, use a CA-signed certificate.
 The signed certificate can be from an internal or external certificate authority (CA).
-When SP800-131 encryption is enforced by setting the ENFORCE_TLS12 profile parameter to YES in the IBM Spectrum Protect Snapshot profile, the signed certificate must comply with the standard as defined by the National Institute of Standards and Technology (NIST) SP800-131 standard encryption.
+When SP800-131 encryption is enforced by setting the ENFORCE\TLS12 profile parameter to YES in the IBM Spectrum Protect Snapshot profile, the signed certificate must comply with the standard as defined by the National Institute of Standards and Technology (NIST) SP800-131 standard encryption.
 This standard requires a minimum key size = 2048 bits and a signature algorithm = RSA with SHA-224 or higher.
 Import the CA-signed certificate to the key database on the production server.